Saint Petersburg: Demographics

+^{1}884,678 people were registered from administrative databases, and could not declare an ethnicity.
+It is estimated that the proportion of ethnicities in this group is the same as that of the declared group.

 During the 20th century, the city experienced dramatic population changes.
-From 2.4 million residents in 1916, its population dropped to less than 740,000 by 1920 during the Russian Revolution of 1917 and Russian Civil War.
-The minorities of Germans, Poles, Finns, Estonians, and Latvians were almost completely transferred from Leningrad during the 1930s.
+From 2.4 million residents in 1916, its population dropped to less than 740,000 by 1920 during the Russian Revolution of 1917 and the Russian Civil War.
+The minorities of Germans, Poles, Finns, Estonians, and Latvians were almost completely transferred out of Leningrad during the 1930s.
 From 1941 to the end of 1943, population dropped from 3 million to less than 600,000, as people died in battles, starved to death or were evacuated during the Siege of Leningrad.
 Some evacuees returned after the siege, but most influx was due to migration from other parts of the Soviet Union.
 The city absorbed about 3 million people in the 1950s and grew to over 5 million in the 1980s.
 From 1991 to 2006, the city's population decreased to 4.6 million, while the suburban population increased due to the privatization of land and a massive move to the suburbs.
-Based on the 2010 census results, the population is over 4.8 million.
+Based on 2010 census results, the population is over 4.8 million.
 For the first half of 2007, the birth rate was 9.1 per 1000 and remained lower than the death rate (until 2012); people over 65 constitute more than twenty percent of the population; and the median age is about 40 years.
 Since 2012 the birth rate became higher than the death rate.
-But in 2020, the COVID-19 pandemic caused a drop in birth rate, and the city population decreased to 5,395,000 people.
+But in 2020, the COVID-19 pandemic caused a drop in the birth rate, and the city's population decreased to 5,395,000 people.